TouK/nussknacker/docs/installation_configuration_guide/model/ModelConfiguration.md

   }
 ```

+Common configuration options that area available for component providers:
+* `providerType` - type of provider
+* `disabled` - allow to disable given component provider (default `false`)
+* `componentPrefix` - prefix that will be added to components provided by provider (default empty string)
+* `categories` - lists of categories in which components will be visible; when missing, components will be visible in every category configured for given scenario type

 ### Configuration of UI attributes of components

 In model configuration you can also define some UI attributes of components.
 This can be useful for tweaking of appearance of generated components (like from OpenAPI),